BestTimesToVisit.com Logo

 What is the best time of year to visit Mecca for Hajj?

-The best time to visit Mecca for Hajj is during the month of Dhul Hijjah, which falls in late summer or early autumn.
-However, this is a very busy time, so booking accommodations and transportation well in advance is absolutely essential.
+The best time to visit Mecca for Hajj is during the month of Dhul-Hijjah, which falls in the late summer or early autumn.
+However, this is also the busiest time, so book flights and accommodations well in advance, potentially months ahead.
 Be prepared for large crowds and intense heat.

 What are some essential cultural considerations for a respectful visit?